How to Hide Photos on iPhone & iPad with the Hidden Album

 It’s important to understand how the hide photo function works: the photo(s) are hidden from the camera roll, Moments, Collections, and Year view, but are still visible in a photo album not-so-discretely called “Hidden”.
 In other words, while this is very effective at hiding photos from casual iPhone use and from flipping through your pictures in iOS, anyone who knows to look for the ‘Hidden’ album can still view the hidden images.

-This is a decent way of handling your truly private pictures, but if you’re concerned about someone discovering the Hidden photos album, consider using the send-to-self trick to avoid offering photo album and camera roll access, or maybe just message them the pictures instead.
+This is a decent way of handling your truly private pictures, but if you’re concerned about someone discovering the Hidden photos album as you hand them your device to look at, consider using the send-to-self trick to avoid offering photo album and camera roll access, or maybe just message them the pictures instead.